Reference

 • sender should point to an opened sender

-• metrics specifies struct where to write metrics
+• slot_metrics defines a struct where to write slot metrics (may be NULL)

 Returns